Policy Fellows Program

 The Policy Fellows program is one of the country’s most respected public affairs leadership experiences for emerging and mid-career professionals.
 The nine-month program is unmatched in its interaction with public officials, leadership training, diversity of participants and perspectives, and opportunity to undertake important projects that benefit the wider community.

-The program is directed by Professor Larry Jacobs and assistant director Kate Cimino.
+The program is led by faculty director Professor Larry Jacobs and executive director Kate Cimino.

 - Build specific leadership competencies through in-depth workshops on topics such as self-awareness, emotional intelligence, intercultural competency, conflict fluency, and adaptive leadership; gain tools and skills to bring back to your organization.

 - Forge a strong connection to talented, diverse up-and-coming leaders from across Minnesota’s public, private, and nonprofit sectors and across the political spectrum.